laro/Cilia/README.md

     - as in Python,
     - as they are constants.
     - ~~`true`, `false` are Bool~~
+- `Null` is the null pointer
+    - it is of the type `NullPtr`
+    - explicit cast necessary to convert any pointer to Int
 - `123` is an integer literal of arbitrary precision
     - Can be converted to any integer type it fits into (signed and unsigned)
         - `Int8 a = 1`    // Works because `1` fits into `Int8`